-Unlike most Native-American tribes, the Navajo continue to dwell on the land of their ancestors.
+Unlike most Native American tribes, the Navajo continue to dwell on the land of their ancestors.
 Because of this, the Navajo culture has been preserved in a unique way.
 While young people are becoming more and more westernized, there is still a strong tie for all Navajo people to their tribe and their land.
 Many of the Navajo elders still speak primarily in their native language and continue to herd sheep as their people have done for centuries.
-While serving on a mission trip on the Reservation, you're sure to learn so much about the Navajo culture and language, and make some great friends along the way.
+While serving on a mission trip on the Reservation, you're sure to learn so much about the Navajo culture and language and make some great friends along the way.

 Due to the lack of a thriving economy in the surrounding area, many Navajo remain impoverished and unemployed.
-This means that Navajo families often struggle to even do basic maintenance and repairs on their homes.
+This means that Navajo families often struggle to afford basic maintenance and repairs on their homes.
 By performing basic construction tasks such as drywalling, tiling, and roofing, your mission trip team will be a blessing to local families who have been selected by church leaders.
 If you don't have construction experience, that's ok.
 Our staff members get you started and coordinate all of the details.
 Everyone can contribute in some way!

 Navajo land is a remote desert region that can seem very desolate at times, but its beauty is remarkable.